Caltech-geoquake/PySeismoSoil/docs/source/modules.rst

 Helper modules
 ==============

 PySeismoSoil has some helper modules with helper function, which are used by the utilities classes.
-The users can potentially use the helper functions directly, if they understands the code structures of PySeismoSoil really well.
+The users can potentially use the helper functions directly if they understands the code structures of PySeismoSoil really well.

 Here are the documentations of the helper modules: